darothen/pyrcel/README.rst

 You may need to over-ride in flags ``setup.py`` depending on the OpenMP flag used by your compiler.
 Then, when the model runs, the number of threads used to calculate the derivative function is controlled by the environmental variable **OMP_NUM_THREADS**.

+A suite of external utilties and functions for studying aerosol activation can be found in the `ext` folder.
+To run them, navigate to their location and execute the provided `Makefile`.
+If these components haven't been built, a warning will be passed whenever the parcel model module is imported.

 ------------
 Dependencies
 ------------